brianlinUM/youtube-timestamps/README.md

 <img src="./demo_images/extension_screenshot_2.png" width="250">
 </p>

+Take a look at `/demo_images` to find more screenshots of this extension in action.

 Each video can be expanded to show its timestamps.
 When you click on an added timestamp on the extension popup, the current tab is changed to the video, starting at the timestamp.
 You can add a custom label to each timestamp as notes or to remember the timestamp's contents.
 The title for each video can also be changed.

 ### Shortcut Keys